Thirumittakode Anchumoorthi Temple

-Thirumittakode Anchumoorthi Temple (also called Thiruvithuvakoodu) is a Hindu temple equally associated with the deities Vishnu and Shiva.
+Thirumittakode Anchumoorthi Temple (also called Thiruviththuvakkōdu) is a Hindu temple equally associated with the deities Vishnu and Shiva.
 Temple is situated on the banks of the Bharathappuzha at Thirumittacode of Palakkad District in Kerala state in India.
 The five statues - one for Shiva and four Vishnu - are known here as Thirumattikodu five (Anchu) Moorthy Temple.

 As a Shiva temple, it is regarded as 108 Shivalayam of Shaivas.
 Constructed in the Kerala style of architecture, It is one of the 108 Divyadesam dedicated to Vishnu, who is worshipped as Uyyavandha Perumal and his consort Lakshmi as Vithuvakootuvalli.

 The Thiruvonam festival and the Vaikunta Ekadasi during the month of Thai are the major festivals celebrated in the temple.
 The temple is open from 4 am to 11 am and 5 pm to 8 pm and is administered by Travancore Devaswom Board of the Government of Kerala.

+The temple contains a rare Chola record of emperor Rajendra I (r.
+1012–1044 AD) from Kerala.